WHAT WE DO

 Mirrored Medicine Wheel by Mark Hall sits at the corner of Elm & Main Street in downtown, as part of the Vermillion SculptureWalk.

-Arts sustainability.
-In early 2025, Vermillion was voted the Best Small Town Art Scene in USA Today’s 10Best Readers’ Choice poll.
-We may hold the title for only one year, but it’s a reputation that will take a sustained effort to uphold.
+Support the Arts.
+In February 2025, Vermillion was voted the “Best Small Town Art Scene” in USA Today’s 10Best Readers’ Choice poll.
+We may hold the title for only one year, but it’s a reputation that’s worth the sustained effort it takes to uphold.
 For our part, the VCA has begun strategic discussions about long-term development for arts funding for the community—a necessary rethinking of financial resources and partnerships given the uncertain future of federal grants.
 This comes as VCA officially steps into the role as the community arts council.
 Our merger with the Vermillion Area Arts Council was finalized in June 2025.
 VCA will now serve the community as the primary resource for artist support; arts advocacy at the local and state levels; and of course, events, exhibitions, and educational programs.

-(1) The visibility of Vermillion as an arts community: As our 2025 Best Small Town Arts Scene title proves, art is a core of Vermillion’s identity and we are well positioned to capitalize on that as an arts tourism destination.
+Expand our Small Town Arts Scene.
+As our “2025 Best Small Town Arts Scene” title proves, art is core to Vermillion's identity and we are well positioned to capitalize on that as an arts and culture tourism destination.
 In South Dakota arts & culture is a $1.4 billion industry—that’s 2% of the state’s economy.
-Our job as arts council is to work with city partners to provide unique, appealing arts and cultural engagement opportunities that will draw visitors and enrich citizens.
+Our job as the local arts council is to work with city partners to provide unique, appealing arts and cultural engagement opportunities that will draw visitors and enrich citizens.
+To accomplish these things, VCA is taking a more public role in arts advocacy and education.
+We will be expanding our program offerings, consolidating artist resources on our website, reaching out in new ways and in new spaces, and continuing to make the case that arts organizations and artists are credible resources for civic problem solving and community engagement.

-Current Goals
+Our Goals

 Proudly participated in the campaign to help Vermillion seize the title of Best Small Town Arts Scene 2025 in the USA Today Readers’ Choice Awards 10Best poll.